 Be genuine.
 When you have the opportunity to make an emotional connection with a customer, be sure it’s authentic.
 It’s all about one person talking to another, not a rehearsed elevator pitch.
-When someone complains on social media, don’t give them a panned response.
+When someone complains on social media, don’t give them a planned response.
 Validate their frustrations, offer assistance and apologize if there’s been a mistake, just like you would if a customer were standing in front of you.

 Listen.
 This doesn’t sound much like a word that would be included in a marketing strategy, but listening sends a powerful message and fosters emotional connection.
 It tells your customer that you’re prioritizing their needs.
 As a marketer, it also provides you with helpful information about how customers respond to your company and your brand.

 Always make it personal.
 Your customers need to know why they should be excited about your product or service.
 Think about how you would talk to a customer if they were sitting in front of you, wanting to hear about what you’re selling?
 Would you be smiling, or would there be an element of sobriety to the conversation?
 Think about the kinds of words you’d use to talk about your product in terms that would be important to them.